If you’re an Ortelius 1.9 user, knowing about these workflow changes will smooth your transition to Ortelius 2.

 NEW Modern Track Rendering

-Connectable tracks automatically form seamless intersections with other tracks, correctly rendering intersections and taking into account casements and differing colors.
-With Ortelius 2’s modern Track rendering, intersections are formed in two ways:
+Connectable tracks automatically render seamless intersections with other tracks, taking into account casements and different colors.
+Ortelius 2’s modern Track rendering forms intersections in two ways:

-- Overlaps – Where one track overlaps with another tract on the same layer.
-The intersection is rendered seamlessly, even though no formal connection is made.
+- Overlaps – Where one track overlaps with another track on the same layer.
+The intersection is rendered seamlessly, without requiring a formal connection.

-IMPORTANT FOR ORTELIUS 1.x USERS: When drawing a street network, you are no longer required to break tracks to form junctions at every intersection.
-Rather, overlapping tracks may be used.
+IMPORTANT FOR ORTELIUS 1.9 USERS: When drawing a street network, you are no longer required to break tracks to form junctions at every intersection.

 Use Classic Track Rendering

-Classic Track Rendering was used in Ortelius 1.x.
-Seamless intersections are rendered only at junctions, where one track connects with another track forming a parent-child relationship.
-The classic method required multiple line breaks for junctions.
-Seamless intersections are not rendered where tracks overlap.
+Ortelius 1.9 uses Classic Track Rendering.
+The classic method renders seamless intersections at junctions where one track formally connects with another track.
+This classic method requires multiple line breaks for junctions.
+It does not render seamless intersections where tracks overlap.

-To avoid unexpected results, Classic Track Rendering is automatically used with map files created in Ortelius 1.x.
-It is applied on a per-layer basis.
+To avoid unexpected results, Ortelius 2 uses Classic Track Rendering with map files created in Ortelius 1.9.
 Optionally, choose ‘Layer > Modernize Track Rendering…’ to use Modern Track Rendering for the active layer.
-This change does not affect file compatibility and may be undone.
+This change does not affect file compatibility and is undoable.

 Use Modern Track Rendering

-Modern Track Rendering is used with Ortelius 2 and is recommended for all new projects.
-Modern track rendering makes it much easier to create simple to very complex networks.
+Ortelius 2 uses Modern Track Rendering.
+We recommend it for all new projects.
+Modern track rendering makes it much easier to create simple to complex networks.

-Seamless intersections are rendered at junctions and overlaps of tracks on the same layer.
-When drawing a street network, you are no longer required to break tracks to form junctions at every intersection as was necessary in Ortelius 1.x.
+The modern method renders seamless intersections at junctions and overlaps of tracks on the same layer.
+When drawing a street network, you are no longer required to break tracks to form junctions at every intersection as was necessary for Ortelius 1.9.

-Where rendering overlapping tracks is desired, the new overlay style ‘Overpass’ may be applied with the Linear Select tool similarly to inserting a bridge.
+To show overlapping tracks, use the new overlay style ‘Overpass’ with the Linear Select tool similarly to inserting a bridge.

 Optionally, choose ‘Layer > Use Classic Track Rendering…’ to use Classic Track Rendering for the active layer.
-This change does not affect file compatibility and may be undone.
+This change does not affect file compatibility and is undoable.

 NEW Expandable Layers